parkjphilip/ParkPages/ParkPages/docs/README.md

 ### Phase 2: Parks Model, API, and Components (2 days)

-**Objective:** Parks will be rendered on their show pages with appropriate content.
-Parks can be created, read, edited, and destroyed through the API.
+**Objective:** Parks will be rendered on their show pages with appropriate content.Parks can be created, read, edited, and destroyed through the API.

 ### Phase 3: Reviews Page (2 days)

 **Objective:** All reviews for a particular park will be displayed on a park's individual page.
 Reviews can be created, read, edited, and destroyed through the API.
 Users can add images to their reviews.

 ### Phase 4: Home Page and Search Bar  (2 days)

 **Objective:** Create a Home Page with a Search Bar that can search for restaurants.
-Users can also search for parks through the use of tags.

 ### Phase 5: Map (1 day)